-I remember vividly the words “the last 30 years the productivity hasn’t actually changed a bit (in software industry)”.
 It really stroke me then, but later became to understand what that meant.
-On the surface it seems counter-intuitive: how come, if we can nowadays just “plug and play”, or import a lot of the software corpus that we’re going to use, it’s still relatively laborious to produce products?
+On the surface it seems counter-intuitive: how come, if we can nowadays just “plug and play”, or import a lot of the software corpus that we’re going to use, it’s still relatively laborious to produce software products?

 I investigated a bit further, and remembered also the foundations of this going as far back as 1970s.
-Back then, it was of course the Fred Brooks and his book “The tar pit”.
+Back then, it was of course the Fred Brooks and his book “The Mythical Man-Month”.
+There Brooks mentions ‘tar pits’.
 The phenomenon of the tar pit is about originally quite fast progressing project that starts to magically slow down.
 Things become more difficult to change.
 This phenomenon, in my opinion, hasn’t changed much during the years.

 Life cycle of a software